w33ab00/IRDM2016/README.md

 + Python 2.7.x and libraries (numpy, pandas, scikit-learn, matplotlib, keras, theano)
   - Version compatibility: Keras 1.0.0 with Theano 0.8.0.dev0 as backend

 Usage:
 1. Get the dataset
-    a.
+  i.
 Extract the `GEFCom2014 Data/Load/Task 1/L1-train.csv` file from archive
-    b.
+  ii.
 Put it in the `/data` folder

 2. Go to `/code` folder.
 Run the python scripts in the following order:
     <pre>
     getFeatures.py